lhfdv/DeepDungeon/README.md

 ## Known Issues :beetle:

 * Timer is not working
-* No losing condition set
+* No losing condition has been properly set
-* Winning and lossing message blocks are not aligned properly
-* The game doesn't always start with the opening sound file

 ## Sources :books: